Electronic Deposit Gateway

 • When uploading your dissertation to the Electronic Deposit Gateway, you must select “Columbia University” as the institution. (“Teachers College, Columbia University” is for EdD students only.)

-It will take three business days for GSAS to produce a certification letter for deposits made the week before a deadline.
-Take this extra time into account if you need a certification letter by a particular date.
+It takes three business days for GSAS to issue a certification letter for all deposits made within the week before any deadline.
+Take this extra time into account

 While completing the GSAS deposit application, please note the following: